pangiole/akka-wamp/docs/router.md

       #
       abort-unknown-realms = false

-      # The boolean switch to disconnect those peers that send
+      # The boolean switch to drop offending messages (e.g.
-      # offending messages (e.g. not deserializable or causing
+      # not deserializable or against the protocol).
-      # session failures)
       #
-      # By default, offending messages are just dropped and
+      # By default, offending messages will cause session to be
-      # the router resumes processing next incoming messages
+      # closed and transport to be disconnected.
+Set this switch on
+      # if you prefer to rather drop offending messages and resume.
       #
-      disconnect-offending-peers = false
+      drop-offending-messages = false

       # Named transport configurations
       #